We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - 28 October.

-Where the due date falls on a weekend or public holiday, the due date is the next business day.
-If you don't make your superannuation contributions by these dates, you'll face penalties.
+If the due date falls on a weekend or public holiday, you can pay by the next business day.

 -